Asymptotic mixed normality of maximum likelihood estimator for Ewens--Pitman partition: Notation and preliminaries

-\end{remark} Finally, we introduce the nonstandard asymptotics of the Ewens--Pitman partition when $0<\alpha<1, \theta>-\alpha$. \begin{lemma} We assume $0<\alpha<1, \theta>- \alpha$.
+\end{remark} Finally, we introduce the nonstandard asymptotics of the Ewens--Pitman partition when $0<\alpha<1, \theta>-\alpha$. \begin{theorem} We assume $0<\alpha<1, \theta>- \alpha$.
 Let $S_{n,j}$ be the number of blocks with size $j$, and let $K_n = \sum_{j\geq 1} S_{n,j}$ be the number of nonempty blocks.
-Then, we have \begin{itemize} \item[(A)] $K_n/n^\alpha \rightarrow \Mit $ a.s. and in the $p$-th moment for all $p>0$, where $\Mit \sim \gmit$. \item[(B)] ${S_{n, j}}/{K_n} \rightarrow p_\alpha(j)$ a.s. for all $j \in \mathbb{N}$, where $p_\alpha (j)$ is the density of the Sibuya distribution. \end{itemize} \end{lemma} \begin{sproof} Let $\ep$ denote the law of the Ewens--Pitman partition with parameter $(\alpha,\theta)$.
-Then, (A) can be proved by applying the martingale convergence theorem to the likelihood ratio $(\diff \ep/\diff \mathbb{P}_{\alpha 0})|_{\mathcal{F}_n}$ under $\mathbb{P}_{\alpha 0}$, where $\mathcal{F}_n$ is the $\sigma$-field generated by the partition of $n$ balls.
+Then, we have \begin{itemize} \item[(A)] $K_n/n^\alpha \rightarrow \Mit $ a.s. and in the $p$-th moment for all $p>0$, where $\Mit \sim \gmit$ (see \Cref{df:gmit} for the definition of the law $\gmit$). \item[(B)] ${S_{n, j}}/{K_n} \rightarrow p_\alpha(j)$ a.s. for all $j \in \mathbb{N}$, where $p_\alpha (j)$ is the density of the Sibuya distribution given by \Cref{df:sibuya}. \end{itemize} \end{theorem} \begin{proof}[Sketch of proof] Let $\ep$ denote the law of the Ewens--Pitman partition with parameter $(\alpha,\theta)$.
+Then, (A) can be proved by applying the martingale convergence theorem to the likelihood ratio $(\diff \ep/\diff {\mathbb{P}_{\alpha, 0}})|_{\mathcal{F}_n}$ under ${\mathbb{P}_{\alpha, 0}}$, where $\mathcal{F}_n$ is the $\sigma$-field generated by the partition of $n$ balls.
 For (B), Kingman's representation theorem implies that the Ewens--Pitman partition can be expressed as the tied observation of conditional i.i.d. samples from the Pitman--Yor process (see \Cref{sec:compare} or \cite[p.
 440]{ghosal2017fundamentals}).
 Then, we can analyze $S_{n,j}/K_n$ in the setting of a classical occupancy problem.
-Readers may refer to \cite[Theorem 3.8]{pitman2006combinatorial} for the detailed proof of (A) and \cite[Lemma 3.11]{pitman2006combinatorial} and \cite{gnedin2007notes} for that of (B). \end{sproof}
+Readers may refer to \cite[Theorem 3.8]{pitman2006combinatorial} for the detailed proof of (A) and \cite[Lemma 3.11]{pitman2006combinatorial}\cite{gnedin2007notes} for the proof of (B). \end{proof}